BeamMP/Docs/docs/en/server/create-a-server.md

 You can make private servers, which only people you invite can join, or public servers, which will show in our official server list.

 Getting a server up and running is a process with a few steps!
-It's quite easy, but if you run into any issues, feel free to ask on our [Forum](https://forum.beammp.com) or on our [Discord server](https://discord.gg/beammp) in the `#server-support` channel.
+It's quite easy, but if you run into any issues, feel free to ask on our [Forum](https://forum.beammp.com) or on our [Discord server](https://discord.gg/beammp) in the `#support` channel.
 Also refer to the [Server Maintenance](https://wiki.beammp.com/en/home/server-maintenance) section for more info.

 Please make sure to read the [LICENSE](https://raw.githubusercontent.com/BeamMP/BeamMP-Server/master/LICENSE) of the server before use.